 Crochet Snowflake Hydra

-To make this snowflake, I used cotton thread size 10 and a 2 mm crochet hook.
-The finished motif is 10,5 cm (about 4 inches) in diameter.
+For my beautiful Crochet Snowflake Hydra, I used cotton thread size 10 and a 2 mm crochet hook.
+The motif measures 10,5 cm (about 4 inches) in diameter.
 You can use heavier thread and bigger hook, or thinner thread and smaller hook and you will have a bigger or smaller motif.
 You will also need a needle to weave in loose ends and a pair of scissors.

 Make a magic ring.